-It is our mission is to provide the most engaging and effective treatment program for adolescents in the outdoors.
+It is our mission to provide the most engaging and effective Outdoor Behavioral Healthcare treatment program for adolescents.
 Change happens when one feels safe, inspired, and confident to make one’s life their own.
 We believe it’s our responsibility to create this environment while empowering our clients through open and honest dialogue, and concrete resources.

 To make the most of the small window of time we are afforded with each student and his family, we have built a curriculum designed to afford both high impact for the present and clear diagnostic information for the future.
 As you click through the following modalities below (or simply scroll through them in turn), please understand that each piece serves as a different way to approach the same end: helping our boys a) understand their role in their life and b) develop the skills to make real change happen.

 Each element of this program is designed to cast a wide net in order to help each student engage in the way that best fits his individual needs and experience.
 For example, with therapist guidance to individualize the experience, some boys will only touch upon the 7 challenges whereas for others it will serve as a centerpiece to their experience.

 Don’t hesitate to call us to talk specifically about your son and how these interventions might best fit his needs.

 Outdoor Behavioral Healthcare (OBH), also referred to as wilderness therapy or adventure therapy, is often an alternative treatment approach for adolescents with co-occurring mental health conditions.
 A key feature of OBH is “the prescriptive use of wilderness experiences by licensed mental health professionals to meet the therapeutic needs of clients” (Gass (Ed.), 2014, p.
 1).

 - Extended backcountry travel and wilderness living experiences

 - Active and direct use of clients’ participation and responsibility

 - Continual group living and regular formal group therapy sessions to foster teamwork and social interactions